Information about starting or growing your child care business.

 Child Care licensing standards set the minimum acceptable health, safety, and program standards for the legal operation of programs required to be licensed.

-- Review the Regulations Governing Licensure of Child Care Facilities (PDF).
-The purpose of these regulations is to protect and promote the health and safety of children in this state by providing for the licensing of child care facilities as defined herein to assure that certain minimum standards are maintained in such facilities.
+Review the Regulations Governing Licensure of Child Care Facilities (PDF).
+The purpose of these regulations is to protect and promote the health and safety of children in Mississippi by providing for the licensing of child care facilities as defined herein to assure that certain minimum standards are maintained in such facilities.

 Lending & Financing